achaudhry12/LEGATO-music-blog/README.md

 ## Overview
 The goal of this app is to provide an environment where people can upload and share their favorite songs.
 The user. would have to register to add any songs or see other songs that people have added.
 They can go further and edit any indivudual song along with deleting any songs.
 Users in the future would be allowed to comment on songs in order to provide feeback to the uploader and spark a community disscussion.

 <br>

 ## MVP

-The MVP for this poroject is to be a full CRUD app that uses a RESTful JSON API.
+This application is a full CRUD app that uses a RESTful JSON API as its database.
 The user would be able to upload what artist they like and delete them too.
-The user is also allowed to add songs within each artist
+The user is also allowed to add songs within each artist.
+They can also delete these new song enteries.
+This app will use CSS flexbox and grid in order to organize the eleements on screen.

 <br>